Connectome Inspired Neural Network

 Method :

-Fit W \mathbf{W} W
+Fit W \mathbf{W} W to maximize likelihood of observed activity sequences

 Compare connectome-initialized vs. random initialization